tttapa/Control-Surface/Tests.md

 cmake .
 ```

 Normally, you don't have to run CMake if you make changes.
-Make will do that for
+Make will will
-you, it will automatically recompile files that have changed, and all new tests
+automatically recompile files that have changed, and all new tests in existing
-are automatically detected as well.
+files are automatically detected as well.
+If you add new implementation (`cpp`) files, Make will not be able to discover
+these automatically, so you'll have to run CMake again.

 ### 3. Build all libraries and the test executable
 ```sh